Progressive Tax Definition

 For senior citizens who are more than 80 years

-Many economists believe that GST is more of regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
-For example, in the current GST taxation, biscuits are levied at 18% whereas gold is charged at 3%.
-This indicates that consumption of very economic things which should be easily available in a much cheaper rate is an expensive purchase for the lesser-income group of people.
+Many economists believe that GST is more regressive because the poor sect of people ends up paying a greater proportion of their income on consumption.
+For example, in the current GST taxation, biscuits are levied at 18%, whereas gold is charged at 3%.
+It indicates that consumption of very economic things that should be easily available at a much cheaper rate is an expensive purchase for the lesser-income group of people.
 India needs to be more progressive in order to maintain a sound balance of income distribution and uniform economic growth for a better future.

-- Progressive Tax helps to fight recession – If the entire economy earns less then they will have to pay less to the government.
+- It helps to fight recession – If the entire economy earns less, then they will have to pay less to the government.

-- They are logical since it focuses on the earning capacity of an individual who is not burdened to pay a higher amount of tax that can be disproportionate to his/her income.
-They help in assuring the sense of ability and equality throughout the economy
+- They are logical since it focuses on the earning capacity of an individual who is not burdened with paying a higher amount of tax that can be disproportionate to his/her income.
+They help in assuring the sense of ability and equality throughout the economy.

-- Progressive taxes help in raising employment opportunities since the marginal propensity to consumption increases as wealth gets distributed from the rich to the poor.
+- It helps in raising employment opportunities since the marginal propensity to consumption increases as wealth gets distributed from the rich to the poor.
 Therefore, it leads to a greater number of employment opportunities.

-- Progressive tax displays elasticity in the economy since the tax rate can be altered accordingly to the rise and fall of the income overall and hence changing in synchrony to the needs of the country.
+- It displays elasticity in the economy since the tax rate can be altered according to the rise and fall of the income overall and hence changing in synchrony to the needs of the country.

-- It is very much inexpensive—progressive taxes are very much economical in nature because the cost of collection of taxes remains unaffected in respect to the same proportion as the rate of tax increases which makes such imposition rather economical.
+- It is very much inexpensive—progressive taxes are very much economical because the cost of collection of taxes remains unaffected with respect to the same proportion as the rate of tax increases, which makes such imposition rather economical.

-- Imposition of progressive taxes in an economy helps in achieving an equal distribution of income throughout the economy.
-This helps in bridging the gap between the unequal distribution of income between the rich and poor.
+- The imposition of progressive taxes in an economy helps in achieving an equal distribution of income throughout the economy.
+It helps in bridging the gap between the unequal distribution of income between the rich and poor.

-- There is a large scope of tax evasion if progressive taxes are implied in an economy because it becomes a gateway for the rich income group to hide their wealth and represent only a nominal amount as their income that automatically enables them to fall into a lower tax bracket.
+- There is a vast scope of tax evasion if progressive taxes are implied in an economy.
+It becomes a gateway for the rich income group to hide their wealth and represent only a nominal amount as their income that automatically enables them to fall into a lower tax bracket.

-- Progressive taxation leads to dishonesty and false statements in tax return forms, which ultimately leads loss of revenue of the government through unfair means.
+- It leads to dishonesty and false statements in tax return forms, which ultimately leads to loss of revenue of the government through unfair means.

-- Imposition of such tax creates an adverse effect on the growth of industry and commerce.
+- The imposition of such a tax creates an adverse effect on the growth of industry and commerce.
 It is based on the inaccurate assumption of diminishing marginal utility of money.
-Marginal utility being a subjective occurrence as it is wrong to assume that money utility declines with the increase in income.
+The marginal utility being a subjective occurrence as it is wrong to assume that money utility declines with the increase in income.

-- Progressive taxation is extremely capricious and uncertain, there is no standardized rule or principle to which such tax rates are fixed.
+- It is extremely capricious and uncertain; there is no standardized rule or principle to which such tax rates are fixed.
 There is no thumb rule of guidance to which rates of brackets must be adopted.
-Different nations imply different tax rates as economy income distribution varies from one to another.
+Different nations imply different tax rates as economic income distribution varies from one to another.

 - Some of the opinions hold that progressive taxes are unjust as the income class that incurs a higher income through their honest means must pay a higher rate of tax.

-- As the taxes received from the richer class is redistributed from to the poor class through various government programs, some may perceive as this as socialism.
+- As the taxes received from the richer class are redistributed from the poor class through various government programs, some may perceive this as socialism.

-This has been a guide to what is Progressive Tax and its definition.
-Here we discuss its Progressive Taxation examples along with its Pros and Cons.
+This article has been a guide to what is Progressive Tax and its definition.
+Here we discuss Progressive Tax System examples along with its Pros and Cons.
 You may also have a look at these articles below to learn more about Accounting basics –